 As director of the CIA, Panetta oversaw the U.S. military operation that led to Osama bin Laden's death.
 On April 28, 2011, Obama announced the nomination of Panetta as Defense Secretary when Robert Gates retired.
 In June the Senate confirmed Panetta unanimously as Secretary of Defense.
-How Digital Detectives Deciphered Stuxnet, the Most Menacing Malware in History.
+He assumed the office on July 1, 2011.
+David Petraeus took over as Director of the Central Intelligence Agency on September 6, 2011.
+Early life, education, and military service In 1956, he entered Santa Clara University, and in 1960 he graduated magna cum laude with a Bachelor of Arts in Political Science.
+Political career How Digital Detectives Deciphered Stuxnet, the Most Menacing Malware in History.
 Threat Level's Kim Zetter Writing the Book on Stuxnet.
 Wired senior staff writer Kim Zetter won a feature writing award from the Society for Professional Journalists of Northern California last week for her riveting story on how researchers discovered and dissected Stuxnet, a worm intricately programmed to wreak havoc on an Iranian nuclear facility.

 Stuxnet: Cyber attack on Iran 'was carried out by Western powers and Israel' Mr Parker found that this part of the attack must have been conceived by "some very talented individuals", and the other by a less talented, or more rushed, group of developers.

-Researchers at the Idaho National Laboratory, which is overseen by the U.S. Department of Energy, may have passed critical information to Israel about vulnerabilities in a system that controls Iran’s enrichment plant at Natanz.
-How Stuxnet works: what the forensic evidence reveals.
+Researchers at the Idaho National Laboratory, which is overseen by the U.S. How Stuxnet works: what the forensic evidence reveals.
 Stuxnet spreads via the internet and on USB sticks, like most other viruses.

 And the way it does this is not particularly clever or well hidden.
 To reach its target, the Natanz nuclear facility, Stuxnet needed to spread via USB sticks, but apparent mistakes mean it also speads via the internet, increasing the chance the attack might have been detected and stopped.
 "There's too much technical inconsistency.
+But, the bugs were unlikely to fail.
+They were all logic flaws with high reliability," he says.
 Obama Ordered Wave of Cyberattacks Against Iran.
 Mr.